 For some individuals, it makes sense to waive their right to the driver’s license suspension hearing.
 If you waive your right to this hearing, you do not have to wait until the sit-out period expires, which can be for as much as 30 or 90 days.
 By waiving this right, you can receive a business license, temporarily, after paying a reinstatement fee.
 Unfortunately, not everyone can waive their right to this hearing.
 This is not an option if you have been previously arrested or convicted of a DUI or any other offense related to alcohol, such as public drunkenness.

-Call Our DUI Driver’s License Suspension Hearings Lawyer in Lake City Today
+Call Our Lake City DUI Driver’s License Suspension Hearings Attorney Today